ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

 ## Development

 We recommend using [VSCode](#vscode---usage) for development.
 If you are not using [VSCode](#vscode---usage), you can use the provided package.json scripts to get started.
-To begin, you will need to download the project.

 ### Downloading the Project